spryker/spryker-docs/docs/scos/dev/keeping-a-project-upgradable/upgradability-guidelines/dependency-provider-contains-addition-logic.md

 On the project level, developers use `if` constructs with variety of expressions in dependency providers to register the plugins in particular cases only.

 Not all possible expressions are needed inside of the `if` statements for plugin registration and not all of them are supported.
-This check will verify that if a `if` construct is used for plugin registration, then only one of the following expressions is used:
+This check will verify that if an `if` construct is used for plugin registration, then only one of the following expressions is used:

 `class_exists` it is allowed for BC reasons